loTus04/loTus04/README.md

     def __info__(self):
         self.bio = '''
             I am a young passionate about cybersecurity and IT in general.
-            I mainly program in python.'''
+            I mainly program in python.
-        self.age = 16
+            Dev of the well known W4SP Stealer (lots of skids out there claiming its theres)''' self.age = 16

     def  __social__(self):